Wild & Crazy Kids

 Wild & Crazy Kids is an American television game show in which large teams, usually consisting entirely of children, participated in head-to-head physical challenges on Nickelodeon.
-The show lasted for three seasons from 1990 until 1992 for a total of 65 episodes.
-Wild & Crazy Kids starred three teenage co-hosts Omar Gooding and Donnie Jeffcoat in all three seasons, accompanied by Annette Chavez in season 1 and Jessica Gaynes for the last two seasons.
+The show ran for three seasons from 1990 to 1992, producing a total of 65 episodes.
+Wild & Crazy Kids starred teenage co-hosts Omar Gooding and Donnie Jeffcoat throughout all three seasons, accompanied by Annette Chavez in season 1 and Jessica Gaynes in the final two seasons.

-In 2002, a revival was produced which lasted ten episodes and aired on Nickelodeon from July 29 to October 7, 2002.
+In 2002, a revival series was produced that lasted for ten episodes and aired on Nickelodeon from July 29 to October 7, 2002.
 It was hosted by Mati Moralejo of Nick GAS.

 Games

 Each episode consisted of three games with one host emceeing each game.
 The teams were identified by the color of the shirts they wore, which varied from show to show (see below).
 The games varied in style; many were take-offs on playground games, sports with unusual rules added, or messy games involving pies or slime (the latter was referred to as "blap" beginning in season three).
 The majority of shows were filmed at various community parks and beaches in the greater Los Angeles area, including locations in San Bernardino, Fullerton, and Glendale.
 Occasionally, the show taped special episodes at a theme park such as Raging Waters, Wild Rivers, and Six Flags Magic Mountain.
 Unlike other Nickelodeon game shows, no prizes were ever awarded to any of the players.